-- We will foster an atmosphere of creativity that results in innovative practices and programs. - We will create a training system that results in sufficient numbers of specialized staff in the field of blindness and visual impairment for the State of New Mexico. - We will create a system to convey and receive information about blindness and visual impairment educational services, trends, research, etc. to all those involved or interested in serving students who are blind or visually impaired. - We will build a system of data-driven decision making that will be used collaboratively to determine goals, services and settings for educating New Mexico students with blindness or visual impairment. - We will develop a system that supports the successful transition of students with blindness or visual impairment and their programming across settings. - We will acquire community support and the resources essential to advance the success of each student with blindness or visual impairment.
+- 1. We will support systems that result in sufficient numbers of specialized staff in the field of blindness and visual impairment for the State of New Mexico. - 2.
+We will advance systems to convey and receive information about blindness and visual impairment educational services, trends, research, etc. to all those involved or interested in serving students who are blind or visually impaired. - We will build, maintain and support systems of data-driven decision making that will be used collaboratively to determine goals, services and settings for educating New Mexico students with blindness or visual impairment. - 4.
+We will develop systems that support the early identification as well as successful transitions of students with blindness or visual impairment and their programming across settings. - 5.
+We will develop and maintain relationships and partnerships essential to the success of each student with blindness or visual impairment. - NMSBVI will develop systems to document, share, and advance the efficacy of NMSBVI comprehensive practices for educating students with visual impairments using core and expanded core curricula.